mattbanderson/mattbanderson.github.io/_pages/isle-royale-trip-2026.md

 ### On the Way There

-I recommend we [stay in Copper Harbor](https://copperharbor.org/places-to-stay/) the night of Wednesday, August 12.
+I have a reservation for [cottage #4](https://www.minnetonkaresort.com/reservations.php) at the [Minnetoka Resort](https://maps.app.goo.gl/4EQLsECxtnczuEGz6) in Copper Harbor for Wednesday, August 12.

-Lodging rates look to be in the $150-$200 range per night.
+They offer free parking for ferry passengers if they have space available; otherwise, we will need to park in the ferry lot ($10/day).

+Copper Harbor is pretty small, so it seemed wise to lock something in.
+It's only $15 if we want to cancel and stay somewhere else.

 ### On the Way Back